-Federal Award Forest Service Schools and Roads Cluster Federal Agency U.S. Department of Agriculture - Forest Service Pass-through Mississippi State Treasurer's Office Questioned Costs None Repeat Finding Yes, 2018, 2019, 2020, 2021, 2022 Statistically Valid No Criteria During the fiscal year, the County received \$575,361 in National Forest Distribution Title I funds, a portion of the Secure Rural Schools Act State payments, which are to be used to benefit public schools and public roads in counties where national forests are located.
-Upon receipt of these funds, fifty percent of the total received should be settled to the County's public schools.
-Condition The County failed to settle the required fifty percent of the National Forest Distribution Title I funds received to the County's public schools.
-The County received a total of thirteen (13) National Forest Distribution Title I payments during the fiscal year.
-However, during our audit test procedures, we noted that six (6) of these payments were not settled properly to the County's schools.
-Cause The County lacked the necessary controls to ensure fifty percent of the total received from the Secure Rural Schools Act State payments was settled to the County's public schools.
-Effect The County's lack of adequate controls resulted in an overstatement of County revenues in the amount of \$12,700 .
-Recommendation The County's Board of Supervisors should take the necessary steps to ensure that fifty percent of the total National Forest Distribution Title I funds are properly settled to the County's public schools.
-View of Responsible Official(s) See Auditee's Corrective Action Plan
+Compliance Requirement Activities Allowed or Unallowed and Allowable Costs / Cost Principles Material Weakness Material Noncomplian ce 2022-006.
+The County should establish controls to ensure fifty percent of National Forest Distribution Title I funds are settled to the schools.
+Assistance Listing Number 10.665 Federal Award Schools and Roads - Grants to States Federal Agency U. S. Department of Agriculture-Forest Service Pass-through Mississippi State Treasurer's Office Questioned Costs None Repeat Finding Yes Statistically Valid No Criteria During fiscal year 2022, Perry County received \$643,456 in National Forest Distribution Title I funds, a portion of the Secure Rural Schools Act State payments, which are to be used to benefit public schools and public roads in counties where national forests are located.
+Upon receipt of these funds, fifty percent of the total received should be settled to the County's public school.
+Condition As reported in the prior four years' audit reports, the County failed to settle the required fifty percent of the National Forest Distribution Title I funds received to the County's public school.
+The County received a total of thirteen (13) National Forest Distribution Title I payments during fiscal year 2022.
+However, during our audit test procedures, we noted six (6) of these payments were not settled properly to Perry County Schools.
+Cause The County lacked the necessary controls to ensure fifty percent of the total received from the Secure Rural Schools Act State payments was settled to the County's public school.
+Effect The County's lack of adequate controls resulted in an overstatement of County revenues in the amount of \$15,510.
+Recommendation The Perry County Board of Supervisors should take the necessary steps to ensure that fifty percent of the total National Forest Distribution Title I funds are properly settled to the County's public school.
+Views of Responsible Official(s) See Auditee's Corrective Action Plan.

-AUDITEE'S CORRECTIVE ACTION PLAN
+AUDITEE'S CORRECTIVE ACTION PLAN AND AUDITEE'S SUMMARY SCHEDULE OF PRIOR AUDIT FINDINGS